now-examples/basics/marko/README.md

 $ marko create my-project
 ```

-> The only change made is to add the `&& mv dist public` to the build script in the `package.json` file.
+> The only change made is to add `&& mv dist public` to the build script in the `package.json` file.

 ## Deploying this Example